nus-cs2103-AY2122S1/ip/docs/README.md

 3. Missing/Wrong Time input.
 Requires time to be in 24 hour format (0000 to 2359)

 ### Looking at all the task being tracked: `list`
 Get a list of all the task being tracked.
-You may use either the **Command Line Format** or the given **GUI button**
+Users could either type at the textbox below or press a button shortcut

+_Format to type in textbox:_
-Command Line Format: `list`
+`list`

-GUI Button:
+_Button Shortcut:_
 1. Click the ![picture](list.png) button on the top left

-Expected output for both methods if the list is populated:
+Expected output for both methods if the list is _populated_:
 ```
  1. [task1 details here]
  2. [task2 details here]
  ...
 ```
-Expected output for both methods if the list is not populated:
+Expected output for both methods if the list is _not populated_:
 ```
 Im sorry, the list seems to be empty
 ```

 **Troubleshoot common errors:**
-1. Adding something else after `list` in the Command Line.
+1. Adding characters after `list` in the Command Line.
 This will invalidate the command

 ### Finding task using keyword: `find`
 Find a task based keyword description .
-You only have the Command Line for this feature. **_GUI option coming soon_**
+Users can can only type in the textbox. _**Button shortcut comming soon**_

+_Format to type in textbox:_
-Command Line Format: `find [keyword/s]`
+`find [keyword/s]`

 Expected output:
 ```